nerPatricia/storybook-poc/README.md

 # StorybookPoc

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0 and Storybook 7.6.
+The live example can be access in: https://poc-storybook.surge.sh/

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `npm run docs: serve` for a Storybook dev server.
+Run `npm run docs:build` to generate the documentation static build.

 ## Code scaffolding